TripActions’ Danny Finkel: Customers and travelers just want more choice

 Danny: For starters, over the past several decades, online shopping has made air travel a commodity product.
 It’s created a price-led market where all you see about a flight, typically, is the price and duration, the airline, and the airport.
 Compare that to the traveler experience when searching for a hotel and it’s completely different.
 Using a hotel shopping engine, travelers can see really rich and robust content that allows them to make more informed decisions about which hotel is best for them.

-So airlines need to focus more on presenting rich content for potential travelers?
+So airlines need to focus more on presenting airline content for potential travelers?

 Exactly.
 Airlines used to have only three cabins, then moved to four.
 But now with branded fares, multiple fare types, various ancillaries and fare attributes that are included in an individual airfare, it’s really hard to get a true comparison of what’s included in each individual offering.
 Meanwhile, customers and travelers just want more choice, and they want information to really help them pick the best fit, right?
 Now with NGS™ we’re actually putting forward information that allows travelers to choose the flight that makes sense for them.